wluptonrh/insights-tips/README.md

 ```

 **Suggestions**
-- Rather than defining the variable directly in the ```vars``` section, leveraging a group vars file may be recommended to execute across a group of systems.
+- Rather than defining the variables directly in the ```vars``` section, leveraging a group vars file may be recommended to execute across a group of systems.
 For example, in this case, a group vars file may look something like this.

   ```yaml
   org_id: "<org-id>"                 # Replace with your account organization ID